StefCoders/rpi-dab-tx/README.md

 ## Change one or several radio stations
 Naturally, you can change any of the 4 radio stations that are configured in this project.
 Here are the steps you need to follow for each station:

+1. You can use the excellent [radio browser directory](https://www.radio-browser.info) to identify the url of the radio audio stream
+1. Test the radio audio stream url with vlc on your computer (not the raspberry) and check the bit rate
-1. Open file $HOME/dab/conf.mux and decide wich service you want to modify (srv-01 through srv-04) and modify all parameters (id, ecc, label, shortlabel, pty, language) accordingly.
+1. Open file $HOME/dab/conf.mux and decide wich service you want to modify (srv-01 through srv-04) and change all parameters (id, ecc, label, shortlabel, pty, language) accordingly.
 I recommend you use the values mentionned in the [official ETSI TS 101 756 document](https://www.etsi.org/deliver/etsi_ts/101700_101799/101756/02.02.01_60/ts_101756v020201p.pdf)
-2. Indicate the new audio stream to use in the corresponding file $HOME/dab/supervisor/P0x.conf (modify the line starting with command=odr-audioenc).
-If the new stream does not carry any information regarding the artist/song being played, then remove option **-w INFO.dls**
+1. Indicate the new audio stream to use in the corresponding file $HOME/dab/supervisor/P0x.conf (modify the line starting with **--vlc-uri=**).
+If the bit rate is lower than 64 Kbps, then modify the line starting with **--bitrate=**
-3. Change the radio station slogan in the corresponding file $HOME/dab/mot/P0x/INFO.txt
+1. Change the radio station slogan in the corresponding file $HOME/dab/mot/P0x/INFO.txt
-4. Replace the existing radio station logo with the new one in directory $HOME/dab/mot/P0x/slide
+1. Replace the existing radio station logo with the new one in directory $HOME/dab/mot/P0x/slide

 ## Change the SOAPYSDR-compatible device
 This project is configured for the HackRF One SDR transceiver card.